 So whether your scared cat is exhibiting any of the above cat signs or anxiety or you’re trying to preemptively treat stress (especially if you have a veterinary visit or a move coming up), we’ve gathered some expert-approved solutions to make a scaredy cat feel at-ease.

 1. Pheromone Therapy: One proven method to help kitties feel calmer is exposing them to pheromones that mimic the ones cats themselves produce when they are feeling secure in their environment.
 The Comfort Zone 2X Pheromone Formula Calming Diffuser Kit is a top-rated pheromone diffuser that can create a calmer environment for your cat.
 You can also try a calming collar.
-The Sentry HC Good Behavior Pheromone Cat Calming Collar, for example, is produced with pheromones similar to the one mother cats produce to soothe kittens.
-Plus, it is not as localized as a plug-in diffuser, meaning the good vibes can follow your kitty throughout the entire house!
+They are not as localized as a plug-in diffuser, meaning the good vibes can follow your kitty throughout the entire house!
 Just be sure to note that those collars have a lifespan.
 Dr. Trimbles adds that if your cat has been wearing a collar for over a month, you should get a replacement.